rbisdorff/Digraph3/docSphinx/index.rst

 **Parts of the documentation:**

 The documentation contains, first, a set of tutorials introducing the main objects like digraphs, outranking digraphs and performance tableaux.
 There is also a tutorial provided on undirected graphs.
 Some tutorials are problem oriented and show how to compute the winner of an election, how to build a best choice recommendation, or how to linearly rank or rate with multiple incommensurable performance criteria.
-The last tutorials concern more specifically operational aspects for computating maximal independent sets (MISs) and kernels in graphs and digraphs.
+The next two tutorials concern more specifically operational aspects of computing maximal independent sets (MISs) and kernels in graphs and digraphs.
+The last tutorial, concerning the characterization of permutation graphs, eventually shows the usefulness of the bipolar digraph fusion operator.

 .. toctree:: tutorial
    :maxdepth: 2